This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.<!–googleon: index–>

 Does Uber require car seats?

-Technically Uber itself doesn’t require kids to be in car seats; however, they do require drivers to comply with local laws.
+Technically the Uber car seat policy itself doesn’t require kids to be in car seats; however, they do require drivers to comply with local laws.
 And an Uber driver can refuse to take your family if you don’t have a safe way to restrain your child (since it impacts the driver’s liability and safety).
 I know of families left standing on the curb because they didn’t have a car seat and the driver was within his rights to refuse to drive them based on Uber car seat rules.

 Before you travel anywhere with a car seat age child, make sure to search online for the destination and “Uber car seat laws” or “Uber child seat rules”, but sometimes even that isn’t straightforward.
 Some states, cities and countries treat Uber like a taxi (often shockingly exempt from passenger safety rules) while others treat Uber like a private car (subject to the same rules as in your own car).
 And sometimes local laws haven’t yet addressed using ride sharing services with kids!
 Here’s a helpful breakdown of Uber laws by state, though it’s only as clear as the local laws.

-Regardless of Uber’s rules or local laws, the laws of physics don’t change when you hail a ride through the Uber app.
+Regardless of Uber car seat rules or local laws, the laws of physics don’t change when you hail a ride through the Uber app.
 Even if it’s a short ride, it’s important to put your kid in a car seat of some sort to keep them safe.
 Accidents can still happen in an Uber.

 Bringing your own car seat for Uber

 Fortunately there are plenty of awesome lightweight car seats for travel and even folding car seats that are easy to bring with you for flights or a day in the city.
 If you are riding Uber with a baby, it’s hard to beat the Doona infant car seat as the perfect Uber infant car seat!